vapoursynth/vapoursynth/doc/api/vapoursynth.h.rst

       One of VSActivationReason_.

       This function is first called with *activationReason* arInitial.
-At this point the function should request the input frames and return.
+At this point the function should request the input frames it needs and return NULL.
 When one or all of the requested frames are ready, this function is called again with *activationReason* arFrameReady or arAllFramesReady.
       The function should only return a frame when called with *activationReason* arAllFramesReady.

       In the case of arFrameReady, use queryCompletedFrame_\ () to find out which of the requested frames is ready.